DonnieData/surfs_up/README.md

 ## Results
 To access the observation data and analyze it, I have utilized SQLaclhemy ORM, which allows me to query the data by passing python objects as queries.
+The data is then transformed within a python environment and analyzed resulting in the below summary statistics.

 - Querying June Temperature Observation Data <br>
 ![june_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/june_frame.png)